jeffjl74/ACT_Adder/README.md

 # Installation

+If you already have version 1.1 or newer installed and enabled, you will get a prompt to update to the latest version when you run ACT.
-The plugin must be manually downloaded and installed.
+Otherwise, the plugin must be manually downloaded and installed.
 The steps you will be taking are:
-* __If you are updating from a previous version__, it is easiest to just use File Explorer to delete the previous `Adder.cs` file (while ACT is not running).
+* __If you are updating from a version prior to 1.1__, it is easiest to just use File Explorer to delete the previous `Adder.cs` file (while ACT is not running).
 * Download the file from the Releases page.
   * You will need to leave this instructions page to do so.